qxsch/freerdp-web/backend/native/GFX_DEBUGGING_NOTES.md

 **Additional Discovery**: With atomic read-clear, the Issue 12k `frame_in_progress` guard became HARMFUL.
 It was causing us to skip reading rects from completed frames just because a new frame had started.
 This caused 143+ rects to be lost.
 The guard was removed - atomic operations are sufficient to prevent races.

-**STATUS: WORKING** - Atomic read-clear prevents races without blocking frame sends.
+**STATUS: CONFIRMED WORKING** - Atomic read-clear prevents races and ensures all dirty rects are sent.
+This was the root cause of the leftover artifacts during login and window operations.